A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Introduction

-Despite the benefits of AIaaS, relying on such services raises serious privacy concerns, particularly regarding the potential exposure of user information.
-Service providers may log information related to user requests, such as the identities of the requesters, the time of the request and the response.
-This information could be used to trace queries back to individual users, compromising users' privacy.
-Hence, there is a pressing need for anonymity in LLM services, akin to what is commonly found in other online services.
-One prevalent approach to privacy protection in LLM services is the encryption of user request data, rendering the servers incapable of interpreting the content of the requests.
-Techniques such as homomorphic encryption (HE) \cite{chen2022thexprivacypreservingtransformerinference, hao2022iron, cryptoeprint:2023/1678}, multi-party computation (MPC) \cite{ding2023eastefficientaccuratesecure, 10190506}, and secret sharing (SS) \cite{gupta2023sigma} are commonly employed.
-However, these methods are typically resource-intensive, placing substantial computational demands and incurring significant communication overhead, while also necessitating modifications to the existing architectures to support encryption.
+Despite the benefits of AIaaS, using such services raises serious privacy concerns, particularly regarding the potential exposure of user information.
+Service providers may log information related to user requests, such as the identities of the requesters, time of the request, and response.
+This information could be used to trace queries back to specific users, compromising users' privacy.
+Hence, there is a pressing requirement for anonymity in LLM services, as is common in other online services.
+One prevalent approach to privacy protection in LLM services is to encrypt user request data, rendering the servers incapable of interpreting the content of the requests.
+For homomorphic encryption (HE), the research includes THE-X \cite{chen2022thexprivacypreservingtransformerinference}, Iron \cite{hao2022iron}, and BumbleBee \cite{cryptoeprint:2023/1678}.
+For secure multi-party computation (MPC), representative methods include East \cite{ding2023eastefficientaccuratesecure} and Privformer \cite{10190506}.
+In addition, Sigma \cite{gupta2023sigma} uses secret sharing (SS) to secure the inference process.
+However, these methods are typically resource-intensive, requiring significant computational demands and communication overhead, as well as modifications to the existing architectures to support encryption.
 Moreover, while these techniques prevent the service provider from learning the content of the queries, side-channel information, such as the timing of requests and responses, can still inadvertently leak user activity patterns.

-To address these concerns, a practical secure framework for LLM services that guarantees user anonymity must satisfy several key properties.
+To address these issues, a practical, secure framework for LLM services that guarantees user anonymity must satisfy several key properties.
 First, the framework should prevent service providers from linking requests to individual users, thereby preserving anonymity.
-Second, it should be general enough to be compatible with existing LLM architectures, ensuring practical applicability and seamless integration with other system modules.
+Second, it should be sufficient to be compatible with existing LLM architectures, allowing practical applicability and seamless integration with other system modules.